-Several of the trees will be impacted by the loss of tree T-5.
-The trees should be reevaluated by a qualified arborist in the spring to determine if pruning is necessary to reduce end weight on fire damaged trees (T-1,2, 3, 6 and 8 had evidence of old fire scars to prevent branch or tree failures over the road and new bridge.
+Several of the trees will be impacted by the loss of tree T-5 and T-6.
+The remaining trees should be reevaluated by a qualified arborist in the spring to determine if pruning is necessary to reduce end weight on fire damaged trees T-1,2, 3 and 8 had evidence of old fire scars to prevent branch or tree failures over the road and new bridge.